 - heat pan over high heat, drizzle with olive oil, season chicken with salt and pepper. (once pan is hot) lay chicken in pan, sear until there is a golden brown crust on chicken. flip and sear other side. remove from pan and set aside (finish cooking in sauce later).

-- heat same pan over medium heat, add butter and a few drizzles of olive oil. add in cumin, stir.
+- heat same pan over medium heat, add cumin and cayenne. stir to lightly toast cumin. add butter and a few drizzles of olive oil, mix together.

-- either in a garlic press or with a zester, add garlic to pan and mix together. stir in tomato sauce and finish with half and half.
+- add garlic to pan and mix together. stir in tomato sauce and finish with half and half.

-- slice chicken into 1 inch strips and add back to pan. stir and simmer for ten minutes (covered).
+- add chicken back into pan, stir and simmer for ten minutes (covered).

-Serve over basmati rice with some warmed naan bread on the side and Enjoy!
+Serve over basmati rice with some warmed naan bread on the side.
+Enjoy!